yoga-poses-for-anti-aging

 How to Do It:

-• Stand with your feet wide apart.
+• Spread your feet apart.

-• Turn your right foot out and your left foot slightly in.
+• Turn your right foot slightly out and your left foot in.

 • Extend your right arm towards the right foot and left arm towards the ceiling.